uaz-d4g/phase0/6_azure_ai2/AI-900_PA_question_pool.md

 ---

+**Path:** 1.
+AI Overview

+**Type:** KC

-**Question:** You want to create a model to predict the cost of heating an office building based on its size in square feet and the number of employees working there.
+**Stem:** You want to create a model to predict the cost of heating an office building based on its size in square feet and the number of employees working there.
 What kind of machine learning problem is this?

+**Answer Choices:**

 - [x] Regression
 - [ ] Classification